-R. Kelly’s Ex-Wife Drea Set To Appear On ‘Growing Up Hip Hop: Atlanta’ Amid Singer’s Recent Arrests
+R. Kelly’s Ex-Wife, Drea, Set To Appear On ‘Growing Up Hip Hop: Atlanta’ Amid Singer’s Recent Arrests

 R. Kelly and Drea were married from 1996 to 2009.
 Throughout the marriage, Drea claimed that the singer mentally and physically abused her, which she opened up about in the six-part Lifetime docuseries Surviving R. Kelly.
 In the doc, Drea even accused the “I Believe I Can Fly” singer of locking her in her room for days and only allowing her to come out when he saw fit.
 R. Kelly has since denied these allegations.

-Drea also added to the singer’s legal troubles when he was arrested in earlier this month for failing to pay her more than $161,000 in child support for their three children- Joann, 21, Jay, 19 and Robert, 17.
+Drea also added to the singer’s legal troubles when he was arrested earlier this month for failing to pay her more than $161,000 in child support for their three children: Joann, 21, Jay, 19, and Robert, 17.
 The songwriter was released three days later after an anonymous source reportedly paid on his behalf.
-Since his release, the singer has returned to Instagram for the first time since his recent allegations to wish his daughter Joann happy birthday, though Joann has called her father “a monster” publicly. per People.
+Since his release, the singer has returned to Instagram for the first time since his recent allegations to wish his daughter, Joann, a happy birthday, though Joann has called her father “a monster” publicly, per People.

 Growing Up Hip Hop: Atlanta will be Drea’s second venture into reality TV.
 She appeared on VH1’s Hollywood Exes in 2012 for two seasons.
 She said via Instagram in January that speaking her truth in the Lifetime docuseries was something she needed to do to move forward with her life.